-The values of the controls and instruments in the action and conditional rules might be a range of values.
-This is indicated with the mathematical symbols < (smaller than) and > (bigger than).
-Furthermore it is possible that a control or instrument can have more than one value or it might be that a control or instrument should not have one or more values.
+When a value is actually a set of values it is possible that a control or instrument can have more than one value or it might be that a control or instrument should not have one or more values.
 This is indicated with the logical operators | (OR), & (AND) and !
 (NOT).
 The operator | is used for controls or instruments that may have more than one value, ! is used for controls or instruments that are not supposed to have a certain value and & is used together with the ! operator if there is more than one value that a control or instrument is not supposed to have.
 For example look at the following table.